SEIR-7-06/Node-Heroku-Deployment/README.md

 5) At this point you should be able to log into Heroku, see your dashboard, and see the application that you created when you ran `heroku create`.

 Click on the Application, it might have a goofy name like "aqueous-chamber-05556".
 From there go to the settings tab and scroll down to the section on Config Vars.
 Click "Reveal Config Vars".
-Here is were you are going to add the environment variables that you added to your `.env` file when you were dev'ing locally.
+Here is were you are going to add to heroku the environment variables that you added to your `.env` file when you were dev'ing locally.

 - For the first Key add `MONGODB_URI`.
-For the value field you'll want to grab your connection string for your Atlas Cluster that you created earlier.
+For the value field you'll want to grab your connection string for your Atlas Cluster that you created earlier and make sure to replace `<password> and <database>.
 See [Atlas](https://www.mongodb.com/cloud/atlas) setup docs for how to get your connection string.
 - For the second Key add `SESSION_SECRET` just as we have it in our `.env` file and pass the same value in the value field.
+- Heroku sets the port environment variable internally so we do not need to set it.

 6) Next lets move back to the command line and our code editor and make sure we are ready to deploy.